World in harmony

 a windmill driving a reverse osmosis and delivering fresh water combined with electricity, no grid needed.

-a solar parking area
+a solar parking area with uni-directional tracking

 an absorption airco on solar radiation